Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: The Thin Shell as a Model of a Field

 Here, one has to take $C_2=0$ in order that $u$ decays at infinity.
-Respectively, $C_1=0$ ensures that there is no singularity in the origin of the coordinate system.
+Respectively, $C_1=0$ ensures that there is no singularity at the origin of the coordinate system.
 As suggested in \cite{NonProbab}, one can find a best-fit approximation to the numerical solution for $w$ and then integrate it twice according to Eq.~\eqref{eq:integrate_zeta}.
 The result is presented in the upper portion of Fig.~\ref{fig:NonProbab}.
-It is seen that the decay of the profile of $u$ at infinity is as $1/r$, which is significantly slower than exponential decay.
+It is seen that the decay of the profile of $u$ at infinity is as $1/\rho$, which is significantly slower than exponential decay.

-The nonlinear terms are important for shaping the profile near the origin of the coordinate system (as can be see in Fig. 1), but at larger distances the equation reduces to the following linear equation
+The nonlinear terms are important for shaping the profile near the origin of the coordinate system (as can be seen in Fig.~\ref{fig:NonProbab}), but at larger distances Eq.~\eqref{eq:nonprobab} reduces to the following linear equation:

 which is the celebrated Euler--Bernoulli equation.
 As shown in \cite{NonProbab} this equation is akin to the Schr\"odinger equation, so interrogating Eq.~\eqref{eq:Euler_Bernoulli} is a good place to start.
 The Lagrangian for Eq.~\eqref{eq:Euler_Bernoulli} reads